Differentiable Evolutionary Reinforcement Learning: Experiments

 \subsection{Experiment Setups}

-\paragraph{Robotic Agent} We evaluate the effectiveness of \method on a multi-round robotic agent task, \textit{i.e.,} ALFWorld \citep{shridhar2020alfworld}.
-This benchmark requires learning to complete embodied household tasks using natural language or visual observations.
-To rigorously assess the generalization capability, inspired by \cite{zhang2025rlvmr}, we divide the task into three levels difficulty based on the distribution shift of training and testing data: \textbf{L0} (in-distribution, seen): trained on all 6 task types and evaluated on seen variants; \textbf{L1} (in-distribution, unseen): trained on all 6 task types but evaluated on unseen variants; \textbf{L2} (out-of-distribution), trained only on 4 task types and evaluated on the remaining 2 unseen types.
+\textbf{Robotic Agent} We adopt a multi-round robotic task--ALFWorld \citep{shridhar2020alfworld}--requiring the agent to complete embodied household tasks with natural language or visual observations.
+To rigorously assess the generalization capability, similar to \cite{zhang2025rlvmr}, we evaluate on three difficulty levels based on the distribution shift of training and testing data: \textbf{L0} (in-distribution, seen): trained on all 6 task types and evaluated on seen variants; \textbf{L1} (in-distribution, unseen): trained on all 6 task types but evaluated on unseen variants; \textbf{L2} (out-of-distribution), trained only on 4 task types and evaluated on the remaining 2 unseen types.
+Appendix \ref{app:generalization_settings} explains the settings in detail with examples.

-We compare \method with standard reinforcement learning baselines: \textbf{1)} GRPO w/ Outcome Reward: GRPO with binary outcome rewards. \textbf{2)} GRPO w/ Avg Reward: As we introduce the atomic primitives, a common practice is to calculate the weighted sum over all functions.
-To demonstrate \method's exploration of an optimal reward structure over the search space, we compare our Meta-Reward with the average weighted sum. \textbf{3)} GiGPO \citep{feng2025group}, introducing a two-level structure for finer-grained credit assignment. \textbf{4)} RLVMR \citep{zhang2025rlvmr}, with structured verifiable process reward, which is the previous state-of-the-art method.
-We do not compare with LLM-based reward models due to their high resource intensity, particularly since ground-truth outcome signals are readily available for our target domains.
+We compare \method with standard RL baselines: \textbf{1)} GRPO + Out.: GRPO with binary outcome rewards. \textbf{2)} GRPO + Avg.: As we introduce the atomic primitives, a common practice is to calculate the weighted sum over all functions.
+To demonstrate \method's exploration of an optimal reward structure over the search space, we compare with the average weighted sum. \textbf{3)} GiGPO \citep{feng2025group} with a two-level structure for finer-grained credit assignment. \textbf{4)} RLVMR \citep{zhang2025rlvmr} with structured verifiable process reward, which is the previous state-of-the-art method.
+We do not compare with LLM-based reward models due to their high resource intensity, particularly since ground-truth outcome signals are readily available for the target domains.

-\paragraph{Scientific Simulation} For science domain, we adopt ScienceWorld \citep{wang2022scienceworld}, an interactive text environment at the level of a standard elementary school science curriculum, testing the agents’ scientific reasoning abilities.
-To ensure consistent evaluation of generalization, we apply the three levels of difficulty as in the Robotic agent tasks (\textit{i.e.,} L0, L1, and L2).
-We compare \method against the same set of baseline methods as for Robotic Agent task.
+\textbf{Scientific Simulation} We adopt ScienceWorld \citep{wang2022scienceworld}, an interactive text environment at the level of a standard elementary school science curriculum, testing the agents’ scientific reasoning abilities.
+To ensure consistent evaluation of generalization, we evaluate on the three difficulty levels (\textit{i.e.,} L0, L1, and L2) and compare against the same set of baselines as in the Robotic Agent tasks.